quux00/mybatis-koans/README.md

      [exec] [INFO] BUILD SUCCESS
      [exec] [INFO] ------------------------------------------------------------------------

-If anyone has a patch to these scriptlets to fix this, I'd welcome that.
+If anyone has a patch to these scriptlets to fix this inconsistency, I'd welcome that.

 <a name="doKoans"></a>